MaxRev-Dev/racit-camio/README.md

 For best performance, we recommend the camera sit above the map to get a fronto-parallel view as much as possible.
 The camera should have an unobstructed view of the 4 sides of the map, and the hand should be held such that the camera can clearly view it.
 The map should be close enough to the camera to take up most of the space in the camera image (so it is well resolved), but sufficient space (roughly 20 cm) between the map and the edges of the image should be available to ensure reliable finger/hand tracking even when the user is pointing to a feature near an edge of the map.

-To run, simply run the simple_camio.py script as "python simple_camio.py --input \<json file\>" where \<json file\> is the location of the json file containing the model parameters, such as models/UkraineMap/UkraineMap.json.
+To run, simply run the simple_camio.py script as `python simple_camio.py --input \<json file\>` where \<json file\> is the location of the json file containing the model parameters, such as models/UkraineMap/UkraineMap.json.

 To reset the homography, that is, to update the map position in the image, press the 'h' key.

 To use, simply make a pointing gesture by extending the index finger out and curling in the other fingers.
 The area on the map indicated under the tip of the index finger will be dictated aloud.
 The hand should be kept flat against the surface with the finger jutting out rather than the hand being held up above the map with the finger pointed down.

 ![](img/pointing_yes.jpg) ![](img/pointing_no.jpg)

 __________________________________________________